Would you spend $30,000 on a bong? How about $400 for a single oil cart? The elite have their own way to enjoy luxury cannabis.

 Would you ever consider dropping $30,000 on a piece of glass, though?
 At Illuzion Glass Galleries in Denver, meticulously crafted pipes can fetch that much.
 To be fair, the pieces at Illuzion are more works of art than they are simple pipes that you keep stashed in your nightstand.
 Some, like this pirate ship, are best kept in locked cases rather than passed around for party seshes, due to the near impossibility of cleaning it.
 Never mind that it could break.

 Illuzion balances their price ranges by offering a variety of pipes, bongs, and rigs for all income levels, though their high-end pieces attract thousands of tourists and gaggles of celebrities every year.

-Why buy a Bentley when you can buy a jewel-encrusted vape pen instead?
+Why buy a Bentley when you can buy a luxury, jewel-encrusted, cannabis vape pen instead?

 This $150,000 vape pen was designed by Cheryl Shuman, Beverly Hills’ madame of—ahem—high society.
 Adorned with sparkling rubies, diamonds, and emeralds, Shuman told The Hollywood Reporter that each opulent unit is fashioned from old ink pens once possessed by Russian czars—making them perfect Christmas gifts for Michael Flynn and Donald Trump.

 Shuman also sells oil cartridges for as much as $400 a pop.
 She justifies the price by saying that the quality of her oils is like “the difference between drinking Korbel and Cristal.”
 Relatively pure THC distillates usually run about $35 a gram in California, so take from that what you will.